Sanjana509/collaborative_cnn_team2/report.md

 **Observations on generalization and domain shift**

 We observed that the two separate datasets were quite similar, which helped the model generalize well across them.
-With the added dropout layer, Model V2 showed the highest and most reliable accuracy.”
+With the added dropout layer, Model V2 showed the highest and most reliable accuracy.